isaacagyeman/Group4-Database-Project/README.md

-# A Student hostel management system desktop app
+# A Student hostel management system desktop app written in Csharp

 ## Table of contents